neoparadigm/VoCo-AI/README.md

 ## What is VoCo?

-VoCo is an open-source, voice-first intelligence layer for enterprise operations teams.
-You speak (or type) a question — VoCo fetches live data from your connected systems, runs it through a local LLM, and returns a structured briefing: root cause, contributing factors, recommended actions, and confidence score.
+VoCo is an open-source, voice-first intelligence layer for your enterprise.
+You speak (or type) a question - VoCo fetches live data from your connected systems, runs it through a local LLM, and returns a structured briefing: root cause, contributing factors, recommended & (or) execute actions, with a confidence score.

 Everything runs on your hardware.
-No subscriptions.
 No data egress.

 <br />